Kyria-msf/Blog/README.md

 ## Introduction

-A blog that allows a user to create, read, update, delete (CRUD) a post It has a comment system , tagging functionality and allow uses to share posts by email.
+A blog that allows a user to create, read, update, delete (CRUD) a post.
+It has a comment system , tagging functionality and allow uses to share posts by email.
 It has a custom sitemap and feed for posts.
 The user is capable of searching a particular post.

 Our tech stack will include the following: